alexroan/permit2-tron/TIP-712-CHANGES.md

 ## Important Note

-The Solidity pragma versions remain unchanged at `0.8.17` (or `^0.8.17` for libraries).
-Only the TIP-712 specific changes have been applied.
+The Solidity pragma versions have changed from 0.8.17 to 0.8.18.

 ## Changes Made